-The Costa Rican government takes the corona crisis very seriously.
-When the first infections were confirmed at the beginning of March, the government responded very quick and adequate.
+The Costa Rican government has taken the pandemic very seriously.
+When the first infections were confirmed at the beginning of March 2020, the government responded very quickly.
 A curfew was enforced and the airports, borders and many businesses were closed in an attempt to prevent the spread of the virus.
 This approach proved effective and the total number of infections (450 at the peak) and deaths (total 12) remained very limited.

-At the end of July 2020, Costa Rica finds itself in a second corona wave.
+Since the end of July 2020, Costa Rica finds itself in a second corona wave.
 This time numbers vary between 800 and 1600 per day.
-The situation has been stable since August.
-The number of hospitalizations has decreased since mid-september and the number of infections is decreasing since January 2021.

 Do you want to know the current numbers and statistics?
-Scroll down to the bottom of this page for an extensive info sheet of the Costa Rican government.
+Scroll down to the bottom of this page for an extensive and live info sheet of the Costa Rican government.

-During this second wave, the epicenter is the “central valley”.
+The epicenter of the infections in Costa Rica is the “central valley”.
 This is the region in and around the capital San Jose and the airport in Alajuela.
 The vast majority (about 3 out of a total of 5,5 million) of the Costa Ricans live in this region.
 It is the economic heart of the country, but not a destination of significance for tourists.

 This region is the least popular among travelers.
 After all, what makes Costa Rica so attractive are the rainforests, cloud forests, mountains, volcanoes and beaches!
 You will probably spend very little or no time in the San Jose area.

 What is open?